 Telemedicine has made addiction recovery easier to reach.
-You can book faster, avoid a waiting room, and get help without rearranging your entire life.
-That convenience matters-especially in the first fragile moments when someone is deciding whether to follow through.
+Book faster, skip the waiting room, get help without rearranging your life.
+That convenience matters—especially in those first fragile moments when someone is deciding whether to follow through.

-But in employer-sponsored benefits, the success or failure of telemedicine for addiction recovery usually has less to do with the video visit and more to do with what happens around it: privacy, coverage, pharmacy rules, billing, handoffs, and the incentives that shape behavior.
-In practice, addiction recovery isn’t a “telehealth service.”
-It’s a high-stakes benefits workflow.
+But in employer-sponsored benefits, the success or failure of telemedicine for addiction recovery usually comes down to what happens around the video visit: privacy, coverage, pharmacy rules, billing, handoffs, and the incentives that shape behavior.
+In practice, addiction recovery isn't a “telehealth service.”
+It's a high-stakes benefits workflow.

 If the benefits plumbing is leaky, people disengage.
 Not because they don't want help, but because the system makes it complicated, risky, or unintentionally exposing.